Hard to Digest Foods: Are You Ready for Some Surprises?

 Read more about which foods contain fructans in this article from Healthline.

-If you’re just not prepared to give up those beloved raw onions and must have them on your burger or sandwich, try reducing the portion and see if the unpleasant symptoms go away.
+If you’re just not prepared to give up those beloved raw onions and must have them on your burger or sandwich, reduce the portion and see if the unpleasant symptoms go away.

-Furthermore, taking digestive enzymes may help to alleviate some of these gastrointestinal disturbances caused by raw onions.
-Probiotics can be of assistance in this area as well.
+Furthermore, you can take digestive enzymes to help to alleviate some of these gastrointestinal disturbances caused by raw onions.

 When considering taking supplements, it is always a good idea to seek the help of a qualified practitioner who can help you select the right digestive enzymes.
 Please don’t take it upon yourself to do so.